GDPR

 Conduct Employee Training: Inform employees who handle personal data on GDPR principles, data protection best practices, and their duties.
 Provide regular training updates to keep them up to date on any changes.

 Regular Audits and Assessments: Conduct frequent internal audits and assessments.
 This helps examine your data protection practices and identify areas for non-compliance.
-Consider external audits to get a fair assessment of your GDPR compliance.
+Consider external audits to get a fair and unbiased assessment of your GDPR compliance.

 Continuously Monitor and Improve: Stay updated on changes in data protection rules, and constantly examine and update your processes.
 Aim for continuous improvement in your data protection practices.